loudoweb/fabula/README.md

 You can set a text directly using the **text** attribute.
 But if needed, you can use a text child node to use xml/markup to spice up your text.

 All events or choices **id** can be used in condition using the **if** attribute.
-Ids are optional and Fabula will create ids for you to help you debugging using the following nomenclature $SEQUENCEID + "_E" for event or "_C" for choice + ordered number.
+Ids are optional but global and Fabula will create ids for you to help you debugging using the following nomenclature $SEQUENCEID + "_E" for event or "_C" for choice + ordered number.
+You can also uses [variables](#variables) in your condition.
 External conditions could be used soon in the system.
 You can also monitor the id of the choice chosen in real time to do whatever you want.
 In my sample, I've set the **goto** prefix to tell my own Fabula wrapper to change the scene of the game.
 Fabula here, just tells you the id, it's up to you to do whatever you want in your game engine.

 The **exit** attribute, tells Fabula that your sequence is finished.
 But by default, your sequence ends when the player reached the last event of the sequence, Fabula always move forward by default.